akaleeroy/collapse-lingo/README.md

 <kbd>Identify / Coin</kbd>

-Tongue-in-cheek expression to assert the fallacy of economic wealth decoupled from carbon dioxide emissions.
+Tongue-in-cheek way to assert the fallacy of economic wealth decoupled from carbon dioxide emissions.

 [Tim Garrett - Measure the size of the global economy from the top of Mauna Loa](https://www.youtube.com/embed/A3QUQbPILS8?start=458&end=467&autoplay=1 "Is it possible to decouple economic wealth from carbon dioxide emission rates?
 Part II (2010)")